 Remember Tidbits Linen Stitch?
 That was only my second post, from what seems like a million years ago (but was only 6 months).
 Well, that delightful diversion remained hanging from the knitting needle at the very bottom of my WIP basket since I posted that little tutorial.
 I’ve been cleaning up old hangers-on and scribbling their names out of my project notebook.
 In the case of this little swath of linen stitching, I knew exactly what I wanted to do with it… it was just a matter of getting it done.

 A simple envelope style bag.
 The ultra-bright colors and the woven look-alike stitch reminded me of the beautiful textiles of South America.
 The use of various yarn weights and russian joining (which produces some frayed ends poking out here and there) adds to the folksy, rural feel of this piece (aka – messy looking), which I accentuated by adding little tassels made from my handspun, Andean-plied Targhee sample and finishing with an I-cord strap, from the same handspun.

 The awesome thing about this bag is that it is made exclusively from yarn bits that were under 20 yards in length.
 I love projects that challenge me to use things that are otherwise doomed to non-usefulness.

-As with my last finished WIP, I am really tempted to start another of these right away!
 Watching different colors blend together using linen stitch is fun, with the added advantage of a simplistic stitch pattern to zone out on.
 Linen stitch creates a right side (the woven looking side) and a wrong side (the bumpy garter stitch looking side), so a fold-over bag like this is a great way to use the fabric so that the right side is featured and the wrong side stays hidden.